- Crabs Media

-E-mail accounts can be opened free of charge from various sites that provide this service or for a certain fee.
-E-mail addresses are comprised of the user name, address mark, name of the e-mail server of the site where the account was created, dot (.) and the extension of the site without leaving any gaps.
+Email accounts can be opened for free or for a certain fee from various sites that provide this service.
+E-mail addresses; username, address mark, name of the e-mail server of the site where the account was created, period (.) and occurs by writing the site extension without leaving December.

-Sender or From: The name and address of the sender of the message.
-Although it appears automatically as the name of the person, it is possible to send with the name of another person.
+Sender or From (From): The location (address) and name of the sender of the message.
+Although it automatically appears as the person’s name here, it is also possible to send with another person’s name.

-Recipient or To : The name and address of the recipient.
-Indicates to whom the message was sent.
-It is possible to send the message to more than one contact by placing “,”comma between the message location.
-If your location does not appear, it may be concealed by BCC
+Recipient or To (To): The location and name of the recipient of the message.
+It shows who the message was sent to.
+It is possible to send to more than one person by placing a comma “,” between the message Decals.
+If your location is not visible, it may be hidden with BCC.

-Subject: The header summarizing the message is usually remembered later and helps to separate messages.
-Ethics is recommended.
+Subject: The title that summarizes the message is usually remembered later and helps to separate messages.
+It is recommended to be written ethically.

-Date: The local date and time when the message was sent.
-Typically, the server or messaging program that sends it automatically adds this time.
-Sometimes a new message may appear to be old, when the time and day setting is corrupted.
+Date (Date): The local date and time when the message was sent.
+Usually, the sending server or messaging program adds this October time automatically.
+Sometimes a new message may look as if it is old with the time and day setting broken.

-Message body (Body): The message itself and the user signature in general.
+Message body (Body): This contains the message itself and the user signature in general.

-Carbon Copy (CC, Carbon Copy): Allows the message to be sent to other recipients in addition to the originally sent person.
-The message does not address the people that are written here directly, the message has been sent to these people for information purposes.
+Carbon Copy “KK” (CC, Carbon Copy): Allows the message to be sent to other recipients in October in addition to the person who originally sent it.
+The message is not addressed directly to the people written here, the message was sent to these people for informational purposes.

-BCC, Blind Carbon Copy: Also known as Closed Carbon Copy.
-Recipients written here do not appear in the message.
-Ethically it is appropriate to use this area for informal messages sent to many people.
-This type of recipient concealing also protects against spam.
+Hidden Carbon Copy “GKK” (BCC, Blind Carbon Copy): Also known as Closed Carbon Copy.
+The recipients written here will not appear in the message.
+Ethically, it is appropriate to use this field for informal messages sent to many people.
+This type of recipient hiding also provides protection against bulk messaging (spam).

-Reply All: Used to send the reply message to all items written in To: and CC: of the incoming message.
+Reply All (Reply All): Used to send the replied message to all the finds written in the To: and CC: section of the incoming message.
 It is one of the most abused functions.
-In general, all locations are open and the message is sent unnecessarily to all locations.
-It is a mechanism used by viruses entering the computer.
+Usually, all finds go to open and unnecessary finds.
+It is one of the mechanisms used by viruses that enter the computer.

-Forward (Fwd): Allows an incoming message to be forwarded to another location.
+Forwarding (Forward, Fwd): Allows an incoming message to be redirected to another location.

-Attachment: Files sent as an attachment to the text.
-Files are encoded by Base64 before they are added.
-A variety of formats can be added, including audio, image, video and text.
-It is one of the major propagation pathways of viruses.
+Attachment October October: These are files sent as attachments to the article.
+Files are encoded using the Base64 method before they are added.
+Files can be added in many different formats, especially audio, image, video, text.
+It is one of the main ways of spreading viruses.